 General CI/CD pipeline guidance

 Many organizations allow individual teams to choose their own continuous delivery process and tooling.
 While this flexibility can boost autonomy and lets teams use familiar tools, it can complicate ensuring that all releases follow best practices.
-You might want to centralize release pipelines for teams in a tool like Spinnaker, which helps to ensure that you can templatize, share, and audit methodologies in a single place.
+You might want to centralize release pipelines for teams with an application like Google Cloud Deploy or Spinnaker, which helps to ensure that you can templatize, share, and audit methodologies in a single place.

 As with any supply chain, your software is only as secure as the materials that you use to construct your runnable artifacts.
 When you use GKE, you must ensure that the images you construct come from secure base images.

 The first step in maximizing the security of your base images is to use a minimal distribution that includes only the software and libraries that are needed to run your application.
-For popular distributions like Ubuntu, Debian, and CentOS, GCP provides managed base images that are regularly updated with security patches.
+For popular distributions like Ubuntu, Debian, and CentOS, Google Cloud provides base images that are scanned for vulnerabilities, built reproducibly, and stored on Google Cloud so you can pull them directly from your environment without traversing networks.
 Distroless images are a set of base images that includes only the libraries and tools that are required to run applications written in various programming languages.
 After you've chosen a base, try to minimize what you add.
 You can leverage Docker's multistage builds to separate build time dependencies from runtime dependencies, which reduces the attack surface.

 After the image is built, make sure that it conforms to your organization's